Recreation (REC)

 REC 4681.
 Internship in Recreational Therapy.

-This internship involves experiential learning over a long semester during which a student will work (a minimum of 14 weeks and 560 hours) in a recreational therapy setting under direct professional supervision by a Certified Therapeutic Recreation Specialist (CTRS) and a faculty member with CTRS credential.
+This course provides students with a supervised internship experience in recreational therapy.
+Over a minimum of 14 weeks and 560 hours, students apply academic knowledge in a professional setting under the supervision of a Certified Therapeutic Recreation Specialist (CTRS) and a CTRS credentialed faculty member.
+Students engage in the full recreational therapy process, including assessment, planning, implementation, evaluation, and documentation.
+The internship emphasizes professional behavior, application of clinical skills, and adherence to standards of practice.
+Through direct client interaction and structured supervision, students gain experience in delivering services, demonstrating competencies from the NCTRC Job Analysis, and integrating evidence informed practices into professional decision making.
 Prerequisites: REC 1310 and REC 1370 and REC 2335 and REC 2336 and REC 2370 and REC 3325 and REC 3370 and REC 3371 and REC 4370 and REC 4371 and REC 4380 all with grades of "C" or better and all major coursework completed and a minimum 2.25 Major GPA and instructor approval.

 REC 5199B.
 Thesis.